What is the Role of a Volunteer?

-Hope House has monthly Volunteer Trainings for those community members interested in serving our homeless families.
-We ask that all of our volunteers who work directly with our families take part in the this informative training.
+Hope House offers online volunteer trainings for those community members interested in serving our homeless families.
+It is required that all of our volunteers who work directly with our families take part in the this informative training.

 How our program works and why it is so effective.

 How you can volunteer and be a part of helping families become stabilized.

 Understanding your role as a volunteer.

 Sensitivity issues to be aware of when volunteering with our families.